 If you have the required knowledge, skills and drive, you may be able to create your own business, visit the Business Abilities website to learn about self-employment opportunities for people with disabilities.

 Both the federal and provincial governments offer support programs for job seekers with disabilities:

 - Disability Related Employment Supports (DRES), Government of Alberta

-- People with Disabilities, Service Canada.
+- Services for persons with disabilities, Service Canada.